denishartl/private-endpoint-lab/README.md

 # private-endpoint-lab

-Small lab to explore Private Endpoint routing in Azure
+Bicep deployment for a lab setup to test Private Endpoint routing scenarios.
+Creates a hub-and-spoke network topology with a VM in the hub network (to check effective routes) and a Private Endpoint in the spoke.